daksh1293/ML-project/README.md

 This is my B.Tech final year project — a machine learning web app that predicts how a student will score in their **Maths exam** based on inputs like their gender, parental education, lunch type, test preparation course completion, and their reading and writing scores.

-The model is trained on the [Students Performance in Exams](https://www.kaggle.com/datasets/spscientist/students-performance-in-exams) dataset and deployed live on AWS, so you can actually use it from a browser without any setup.
+The model is trained on the [Students Performance in Exams](https://www.kaggle.com/datasets/spscientist/students-performance-in-exams) dataset and deployed live on Hugging Face Spaces, so you can actually use it from a browser without any setup.

 Fill in the form → click **Predict your Maths Score** → get result instantly.

 ---